Honorable Miss Stakes: History

 The event was idle for four years, and NYRA resumed it they scheduled the race at Saratoga as a six-furlong sprint race.

 In 1996 the event was classified as Grade III and upgraded to Grade II in 2004.

 The distance for the event was increased to six and a half furlongs only for the 1993 running.

 The event was run in split divisions in 2000.

+In 2025 the conditions of the event were changes from a handicap to a stakes allowance.